iviviano/Algorithms/Max Flow Problem.md

 There are at most $C=\sum c(e)$ iterations.

-Each iteration, must find bottleneck capacity, and augment the flow.
+Each iteration, must find bottleneck capacity, choose a path, and augment the flow.